microcks/microcks.io/content/documentation/getting-started-tests.md

 ### From the UI

 You may already have see it but there's a <b>NEW TEST...</b> button on the right hand size of the page detailing the **API Pastry** service.
-Hitting it leads you to the following form where you will be able to specify an target URL for test, as well as a Runner - a testing strategy for your new launch:
+Hitting it leads you to the following form where you will be able to specify a target URL for the test, as well as a Runner—a testing strategy for your new launch:

 ![sample-test-form](/images/sample-test-form.png)

-Just copy/paste here the endpoint URL where your `quarkus-api-pastry` deployment can be reached - either the Kubernetes Ingress URL or the local docker-compose one.
-Then select the `OPEN_API_SCHEMA` test strategy (read here for more on [tests runners](./using/tests/#test-runner)).
+Just copy/paste the endpoint URL where your `quarkus-api-pastry` deployment can be reached here - either the Kubernetes Ingress URL or the local docker-compose one.
+Then select the `OPEN_API_SCHEMA` test strategy (read here for more on [tests runners](../using/tests/#test-runner)).
 And finally, hit the **Launch test !** button.
 This lead you to the following screen when you will wait for tests to run and finalize (green check marks should appear after some seconds).

 ![sample-test-launch](/images/sample-test-launch.png)

-Following the **Full results** link in the above sreen will lead you to a screen where you'll have access to all the test details and request/responses content exchnaged with the endpoint during the tests.
+Following the **Full results** link in the above sreen will lead you to a screen where you'll have access to all the test details and request/responses content exchanged with the endpoint during the tests.
 Very handy for troubleshooting or comparing results on different environments !

 ![sample-test-result](/images/sample-test-result.png)